f4z3r/f4z3r.github.io/content/the-tortoise-and-the-hare-do-ai-agents-really-help.md

 output of all kinds of tools.
 Presenting this output in a more understandable format, potentially enriched with explanations, can have a significant impact.

-Therefore, as a final word, I would actually encourage people to use such agents, albeit with caution.
+Therefore, as a final word, I would actually encourage people to explore such agents to augment their workflow **safely**, albeit with caution and a clear understanding of their **limitations**.